Regional Development and Regional Policy

 • Implications of state transformation to spatial planning and to the planning institutions

 All political decision making has spatial or regional dimension.
 This is the main reason why historically the study of regional politics, policy and development has had intimate connections with political power.
 We believe that the interaction between policy circles and the academic scholars of the regional politics, policy and development must be based on thorough theoretical, conceptual and empirical work.
-The primary goal of the study of regional politics, policy and development at the University of Oulu is therefore to produce both theoretical and empirical knowledge on regional transformation and publish these insights in international academic forums, especially in conferences and in high quality journals.
+The primary goal of the study of regional politics, policy and development at the University of Oulu is therefore to produce both theoretical and empirical knowledge on regional transformation and resilience and publish these insights in international academic forums, especially in conferences and in high quality journals.
 This kind of work has policy relevance that can be utilized by decision makers and officials in their efforts to manage and govern regions and places in a complex world.

 Researchers